nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 #### 6.2.3.1.2.
 How do I configure a Broadcast Client?

 Using the line `broadcastclient` will enable listening to broadcasts.
 As anybody can send out any broadcasts, use of authentication is strongly advised.
 In version 3 you would have to define the `broadcastdelay` to compensate the network delay.
 In version 4 the client actively will query a broadcasting server to calibrate the delay.
-More details can be found in file [Association Management]().
+More details can be found in file [Association Management](/archives/4.2.8-series/assoc).

 * * *

 #### 6.2.3.1.3.
 Why doesn't Broadcasting work with LCL?

-Before continuing, make sure you read and understood [Q: 7.1.1.](NTP-s-refclk.htm#Q-LOCAL-CLOCK) and [Q: 6.1.2.1.](NTP-s-config.htm#Q-CONF-LAN-LCL).
+Before continuing, make sure you read and understood [Q: 7.1.1.](/ntpfaq/ntp-s-refclk/#711-what-is-lcl-the-local-clock) and [Q: 6.1.2.1.](/ntpfaq/ntp-s-config/#6121-can-i-use-my-system-clock-as-reference-clock).
 As you shouldn't broadcast bad time, a `prefer` keyword is required when using `LCL`.

 * * *

-#### 2. Multicasting
+#### 6.2.3.2.
+Multicasting

 #### 6.2.3.2.1.
 How do I configure Multicast Servers and Clients?